-You've probably heard by now that oysters and dark chocolate are aphrodisiacs, but these 14 lesser-known health foods can also rev up your sex drive:
+You’ve probably heard by now that oysters and dark chocolate are aphrodisiacs, but quite a few lesser-known staples can put you in the mood, too!
+These are the 14 health foods that can also rev up your sex drive:

 Pumpkin isn’t just for PSLs!
 It’s high in fiber, magnesium, and potassium, which are good for sexual stamina.
 Magnesium also helps calm nerves and muscles, helping you to achieve orgasms faster and easier.